MCI Mail

-MCI Mail was one of the first commercial email services in the United States and one of the largest telecommunication services in the world.
-Operated by MCI Communications Corp. from 1983 to 2003, MCI Mail offered its customers a low cost and effective solution for sending and receiving electronic mail.
+MCI Mail was one of the first commercial email services in the United States and predates the widespread adoption of the Internet.

 History

 The MCI Mail service was launched on September 23, 1983, in Washington, D.C., during a press conference that was hosted by MCI's founder and Chairman, William G. McGowan.
-MCI Mail was the first commercial email service to use the Internet.
+MCI Mail was the first commercial email service to use the Internet, in 1989.
 The service was officially decommissioned by MCI at 11:59 p.m.
 ET on June 30, 2003.

 Founders

 William G. McGowan

 William G. McGowan, MCI's founder and chairman, joined the corporation in 1968.
 In the early stages of creation, McGowan and his fellow contributors got their inspiration from corporations such as Telenet and Western Union's EasyLink.
 With a primary goal of broadcasting MCI Mail services on an international level, he headed a lobbying campaign to fight for the Federal Communications Commission (FCC) approval to expand.
 Upon approval by the FCC to begin working, McGowan knew he had to keep up with the challenges and threats that its biggest competitor, AT&T, imposed.